SuaveIO/suave/_includes/content.md

 The `choose` combinator is implemented such that it will execute each webpart in the list until one returns success.

 `>>=` is also a combinator, one that combines exactly two web parts.
 It runs the first, waits for it to finish, and then either passes the result into the second part, or short circuits if the first part returns `None`.

+`OK` is a combinator of the second type.
+It always succeeds and writes its argument to the underlying response stream.
+It has type `string -> WebPart`.

 To gain access to the underlying `HttpRequest` and read query and http form data we can use the `request` combinator (the `^^` custom operator is shorthand for searching a list of key to option pairs and returning the option's value if present):